-Pearland’s strategic location within the Houston MSA provides local employers access to over 2.8 million talented and seasoned workers in industries such as energy, manufacturing and allied healthcare—including over 7,500 Texas Medical Center employees that live within the Pearland city limits.
+Pearland’s strategic location within the Houston MSA provides our employers access to over 3.2 million talented and seasoned workers in industries such as life science, energy, manufacturing and allied healthcare—including over 7,500 Texas Medical Center employees that live within the Pearland city limits.

 Pearland has educational attainment levels well above the national average.

 - National average: 88.9%

 - National average: 33.7%